dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/submission/capstone_report.md

 #### 7.3.
 Implementation

 In this section, we take a closer look at the actual implementation.
-We developed a framework that takes frames of a video and returns a segment image as output.
+We developed a framework that takes frames of a video and returns a segmented image as output.

 ##### Segmentizer

 A video can be segmentized by creating a Segmentizer object.
-The `fit_and_predict` method takes a numpy image as input and returns a two dimensional segment map.
+The `fit_and_predict` method takes a Numpy image as input and returns a two-dimensional segment map.

 Each pixel value of the segment map can either be `True` or `False`. `True` marks a background pixel and `False` marks a foreground pixel.